danielscholl/infra-azure-provisioning/README.md

 2. .envrc -- This file is used directory by direnv and requires `direnv allow` to be run to access variables.
 3. ~/.ssh/osdu_{UNIQUE}/azure-aks-gitops-ssh-key -- SSH key used by flux.
 4. ~/.ssh/osdu_{UNIQUE}/azure-aks-gitops-key.pub -- SSH Public Key used by flux.
-5. ~/.ssh/osdu_{UNIQUE}/azure-aks-gitops-key.passphrase -- SSH Key Passphrase used by flux.
-6. ~/.ssh/osdu_{UNIQUE}/azure-aks-node-ssh-key -- SSH Key used by AKS
+5. ~/.ssh/osdu_{UNIQUE}/azure-aks-node-ssh-key -- SSH Key used by AKS
-7. ~/.ssh/osdu_{UNIQUE}/azure-aks-node-ssh-key.pub -- SSH Public Key used by AKS
+6. ~/.ssh/osdu_{UNIQUE}/azure-aks-node-ssh-key.pub -- SSH Public Key used by AKS
-8. ~/.ssh/osdu_{UNIQUE}/azure-aks-node-ssh-key.passphrase -- SSH Key Passphrase used by AKS
+7. ~/.ssh/osdu_{UNIQUE}/azure-aks-node-ssh-key.passphrase -- SSH Key Passphrase used by AKS

 > Ensure environment variables are loaded `direnv allow`